reflectoring/reflectoring.github.io/content/blog/2024/2024-04-23-spring-cloud-sns-sqs-pubsub.md

 ```
 Spring Cloud AWS also allows us to specify the SQS queue name instead of the queue URL.
 In such cases, the read only permissions of `sqs:GetQueueAttributes` and `sqs:GetQueueUrl` need to be attached to the IAM policy as well.

 Since the additional permissions needed are `read-only`, there is no harm in configuring the queue name and allowing the library to fetch the URL instead.
-However, I would still prefer to use the queue URL directly, since it will lead to faster application startup time.
+However, I would still prefer to use the queue URL directly, since it leads to faster application startup time and avoids unnecessary calls to AWS cloud.